These 19 State Parks In Northern California Will Knock Your Socks Off

 16. Russian Gulch State Park

-This state park definitely made the varsity team of state parks.
-Located along the Sonoma coastline, it boasts tidepools, forest trails, waterfalls and draws anyone this side of the Mississippi who loves camping.
+definitely made the varsity team of state parks.
+Located along the Sonoma coastline, it boasts tidepools, forest trails, and waterfalls while also attracting anyone this side of the Mississippi who loves camping.

 17. South Yuba River State Park